 Brand Name (Generic Name)

 Nateglinide (nah-TAG-lin-ide) is the first medicine in a new group of diabetes pills called D-phenylalanine (dee-fen-nel-AL-ah-neen) derivatives.
-Nateglinide helps your pancreas make more insulin quickly and for a short time.
-Then the insulin helps lower your blood glucose after you eat a meal.
+Nateglinide lowers blood glucose by stimulating the release of insulin from the pancreas.

 How often should I take nateglinide?

 You take it with each meal.
 If you skip a meal, you should not take your nateglinide pill.

 You should take it from 1 to 30 minutes before a meal.